 Undaunted by those who would silence him, Bartimaeus continued to cry out.
 Why?
 His was not a wishful, vague notion that maybe Jesus could help him.
 No. Bartimaeus recognized that Jesus held the answer to his problem, and nothing was going to stop him from gaining Jesus’ attention.

-And suddenly, hearing Bartimaeus’ cry, Jesus stopped.
+And suddenly, as if only now hearing Bartimaeus’ clamor, Jesus stopped.

 God’s heart is moved by persistence.
 Persistent prayer.
 Persistent desire.
 Persistent belief.

 As long-ago preacher Jeremy Taylor wrote, “God loves to be tied fast with…cords of love, and constrained by holy violence.”
 Wow.